 Please visit clinicaltrials.gov for more information for more information.

-BOLD-100 is an anticancer agent being developed in combination with standard of care therapies, to improve patient outcomes in difficult to treat cancers.
-Most current treatment strategies for advanced cancers are either effective in only some patient populations or have high relapse rates - BOLD-100 is designed to be used in combination with these treatments to enhance response rates.
-BOLD-100 alters the unfolded protein response (UPR) through selective GRP78 inhibition; and induces reactive oxygen species (ROS) which causes DNA damage and cell cycle arrest.
-Collectively, these effects result in cell death in both sensitive and resistant cancers.
-BOLD-100 thus has a unique potential to improve patient care in a wide range of solid and liquid tumors when combined with standard therapies.
+BOLD-100 is an anticancer agent being developed in combination with standard-of-care therapies, to improve patient outcomes in difficult to treat cancers.
+Most current treatment strategies for advanced cancers are either effective in only some patient populations or have high relapse rates.
+BOLD-100 is designed to be used in combination with these treatments to improve patient outcomes.
+In preclinical studies, BOLD-100 enhances a wide range of therapies, including standard of care agents like chemotherapies and targeted agents, but also novel drugs currently in development like ATR inhibitors.

 Bold Therapeutics is working with a leading team of international partners, clinicians and collaborators to develop BOLD-100.
 We believe collaborations and partnerships are the key to scientific discovery and advancement.
 Connect with us if you’re interested in collaborating with us to explore the potential of BOLD-100.Connect With Us